 Single Occupancy Pricing

-If you prefer to have your hotel room to yourself, the cost will be $4,100 /person to cover the additional hotel expense.
+If you prefer to have your hotel room to yourself, the cost will be an additional $750, depending on your trip's hotel expenses

 Cancellation and Transfer Policy

 A deposit of $500 is refundable up to 6 months prior to the event.
 Within 6 months of the event, the deposit is non-refundable unless we are able to transfer your registration to another participant.

 The remaining balance of is due 6 months prior to the event.
 If you choose to cancel within 6 months of the event, there are 2 options available to you.

 Option 1: Transfer your registration to another participant if you are able to find someone willing to take your place.

 Option 2: Receive a refund.
 If you choose to receive a refund within 6 months of the event there will be a hotel fee of $750 applied, which covers the cost of the hotel where we must guarantee rooms.

 In order to keep everyone safe and account for still changing travel policies, we are requiring all travelers to have a completed COVID-19 vaccination in order to register for Global Adventures trips.